 If you’ve picked the wrong undertone:

-- If you are cool toned and pick a warm foundation, it will generally look very yellow or red on your face.
+- If you are cool toned and pick a warm foundation, it will look yellow or red on you.
 If you pick a neutral foundation, it will look slightly yellow.

-- If you are warm toned and pick a cool foundation, it will generally make your skin look pale and icy.
-If you pick a neutral foundation, it will look grey and darker.
+- If you are warm toned and pick a cool foundation, it will make your skin look pale and icy.
+If you pick a neutral foundation, it will look grey.

 Now, I recognize that not everyone has a makeup artist’s kit full of foundations ready to swatch on their jaw.
 If you have access to a beauty store – Sephora, Ulta, etc- then head over there armed with your guess of your best shade and take home samples or swatch in person.